AnnMey/How-to-organise-a-funeral-in-Poland/topics.md

 ## Choose a tombstone
 ## Arrange grave care services

-# Religious vs secular burial
+# Total cost of the burial
-## Funeral officiant fee

-# Funeral traditions in Poland
+# Funeral grant
+## How to apply
+## What is the amount of the funeral grant
+## Who is entitled to

+# The effect of the COVID-19 pandemic

 # Legal foundation
 ## Cemeteries and Burials Act of 31 January 1959